 Dangers & Annoyances

-Botswana is modern and developed, and most things work.
-You can safely drink the tap water in the towns and cities, and you do not need protection against cholera or yellow fever.
+Botswana is modern and developed, so you can safely drink the tap water in the towns and cities, and you do not need protection against cholera or yellow fever.

 HIV/AIDS is a serious issue but, unless you fail to take common-sense precautions, there should be no undue risk.
 In fact, the greatest danger to the traveller is posed by wildlife and the risks of driving in the bush.

 Crime is rarely a problem in Botswana, and doesn't usually extend beyond occasional pickpocketing and theft from parked cars.
-Gaborone is one of Africa's safer cities, but it still pays to take a taxi after dark.
+Gaborone is a relatively safe city, but it still pays to take a taxi after dark.

 Police & Military